 - chalkboard

 - chalk

 - flip chart paper

 - Koki pens (various colours)

 - Prestik

 - watch or cell phone for time-keeping

 - Post-it notes

 - Educator Resource 7.1.1: Explaining SMART goals

-- Poster 7.1.1: SMART goals (Reading 1 in your learners' books)
+- Poster 7.1.1: SMART goals (Reading 7.1.1 in your learners' books)

-- Worksheet 7.1.1: SMART goal criteria (Worksheet 1 and Homework 1 in your learners' books)
+- Worksheet 7.1.1: SMART goal criteria (Worksheet 7.1.1 and Homework 7.1.1 in your learners' books)

-- 1. Please refer to Pages 4-6 in this guide for a comprehensive glossary of terms that defines all the new concepts used in the Grade 7 SLPs. - 2.
+- 1. Please refer to the front of this guide for a comprehensive glossary of terms that defines all the new concepts used in the Grade 7 SLPs. - 2.
 Use Educator Resource 7.1.1: Explaining SMART goals, so that you can feel confident to explain SMART goals to your learners.
 Make up examples to use in conjunction with the resource if you wish. - 3.
 On the board or flip chart, draw four large squares and label each one with one of the following headings: family, school, friends, and health. - 4.
 Prepare a poster using Poster 7.1.1: SMART goals, as a model. - 5.
 Prepare an example of a vague goal and how it can be turned into a SMART goal.